cleanenergyexchange/fastapi-zitadel-auth/docs/zitadel-setup.md

 # Zitadel setup guide

-This guide walks you through setting up Zitadel authentication for your FastAPI application.
+Set up Zitadel for your FastAPI application.

 !!! warning "Set up as described"

-    This is an opinionated setup for a demo application.
+    This is an opinionated demo setup.
-    Follow the steps exactly as described first.
+    Follow the steps exactly first; adjust them after it works.
-    Adjust settings for your use case only after a successful implementation.

 ## Project configuration